theyluvpapa/alx-system_engineering-devops/0x00-shell_basics/README.md

-6-firstdirectory is a script that creates a directory called my_first_directory in the tmp directory 7-movethatfile is a script that moves the betty file in /tmp/ to /tmp/my_first_directory 8-firstdelete is a script that deletes the betty file
+6-firstdirectory is a script that creates a directory called my_first_directory in the tmp directory 7-movethatfile is a script that moves the betty file in /tmp/ to /tmp/my_first_directory 8-firstdelete is a script that deletes the betty file 9-firstdirdeletion is a script that deletes the /tmp/my_first_directory